Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides clear context for when to use this tool ('to record progress, decisions made, or blockers encountered'), but does not explicitly state when not to use it or name specific alternatives among siblings.
-It implies usage for annotation rather than core story management tasks.
+The description provides clear context for when to use this tool ('Use to record progress, decisions made, or blockers encountered'), which helps differentiate it from status-setting or creation tools.
+However, it does not explicitly state when not to use it or name specific alternatives among the siblings, such as 'set_acceptance_criteria' for formal requirements.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.